I'm reading a piece by our old buddy Ron Fournier.

 Thank you very much, sir.

-Uh, I'm a retired engineer, and I've been working on Windows uh products for well, back since the DOS days, and uh also been uh fighting uh viruses on on uh my now in retirement service uh quite a few machines at uh friends and relatives and many of them are uh touched by viruses.
+And I've also been fighting viruses on my now in retirement service, quite a few machines that friends and relatives, and many of them are touched by viruses.

-You want to know why Windows is more vulnerable to viruses than than Macintosh.
+So I'm just wondering what makes you want to know why Windows is more vulnerable to viruses than Macintosh.

 That is my question.

-You really want okay, there's two things.
+Okay, there's two things.

 Number two, Bill Gates is more despised than Steve Jobs.

-Number three, and for the longest time this was the number one reason there weren't that many Macs to mess with.
+Number three, and for the longest time this was the number one reason, there weren't that many Macs to mess with.

-The hackers, even if they did succeed in uh infiltrating a Mac, they still weren't affecting that many people, as opposed to how many people's lives they could screw up with a Windows virus.
+The hackers, even if they did succeed in infiltrating a Mac, they still weren't affecting that many people, as opposed to how many people's lives they could screw up with a Windows virus.

-Uh and the primary vulnerability for the Macintosh is via Java.
+And the primary vulnerability for the Macintosh is via Java.

-I but I do think I've asked the same question you have uh to people who have infinitely more knowledge of the operating systems than I do.
+So I'm not trying to be wrong about this, but I do think I've asked the same question you have to people who have infinitely more knowledge of the operating systems than I do.

 And I have been told that it's just much tougher to penetrate the Mac system, the OS, than it is Windows.

-It's just it's just harder.
+It's just harder.

 I think one of the reasons why is that there are fewer users.

-That's but it uh i even given all that, I have been told that the Mac OS is just a little bit more secure.
+Even given all that, I have been told that the Mac OS is just a little bit more secure.

 I see.